 Booking STAN course

-We are keeping course numbers to 12 people in order to provide high quality simulation and comply with COVID secure rules.
+We are keeping course numbers low in order to provide high quality simulation and comply with COVID secure rules.
 If you are keen to take part and have not been able to get a place, please contact us to join the reserve list and hear about new dates as soon as they open up.

 If you would like to organise a STAN course for your team or unit, please contact us to discuss.